learn-co-curriculum/ios-environment-setup/README.md

 # What Next?

-Check out the other files in this repo.
-There is plenty of good stuff there!
+Check out the other documents in the repo!
+In particular make sure you have:

+  * Setup Sublime
+  * Set up a blog